 - Interactive Map

-Interstate 5 and when to make the Seattle to Vancouver drive
+Interstate Five and when to make the Seattle to Vancouver drive

 Outside the large metro areas, the Pacific Northwest is a sparsely populated area of the US and Canada, and as a result, there are not a lot of highways between the main cities.
 After Interstate 5 (which becomes Highway 99 in Canada), the options consist of sleepy country roads.

-There are two additional scenic options that represent the best of the Pacific Northwest but obviously require more time resources — including a visit to Victoria, BC, or the journey around the Olympic Peninsula (also via Victoria).
+Two additional scenic options represent the best of the Pacific Northwest but require more time and resources — including a visit to Victoria, BC, or the journey around the Olympic Peninsula (also via Victoria).

-Since all the traffic between the two countries, including many trucking lines, funnels through two main border crossings, it is important to consider when to cross the border.
-Weekend travel between Seattle and Vancouver peaks on Friday and Sunday afternoons in either direction.
+Since all the traffic between the two countries, including many trucking lines, funnels through two main border crossings, it is crucial to consider when to cross the border.
+Weekend travel between Seattle and Vancouver peaks in either direction on Friday and Sunday afternoons.
 Early mornings or late nights tend to be wide open.

-The portion of the highway between Everett (the last main suburb of Seattle) and Blaine (just South of the US/Canada border in Washington) moves along well most times of the day.
+The portion of the highway between Everett (the last prominent suburb of Seattle) and Blaine (just South of the US/Canada border in Washington) moves along most times of the day.

 The museums and shops highlighted on this itinerary are open during regular business hours.
-Some restaurants and attractions don’t have updated information listed online, and a number of businesses are closed mid-week.
+Some restaurants and attractions don’t have updated information listed online, and several businesses are closed mid-week.
 Call ahead for anything that is a “can’t miss” on the list — just to be sure.

 Now… let’s get going on our Seattle to Vancouver drive!

 This article will zero in on options closer to the main Interstate 5 since these detours add only a few hours to the trip.
-The stops along the way between Seattle and Vancouver are listed from a Northbound perspective, but just reverse if traveling South from Vancouver to Seattle.
-The interactive map at the end of this article shows the route described as well as my favorite stopping points along the way.
+The stops between Seattle and Vancouver are listed from a Northbound perspective but reverse if traveling South from Vancouver to Seattle.
+The interactive map at the end of this article shows the route described and my favorite stopping points.

 Boeing Future of Flight